 In addition to making your pins visually appealing, focus on including descriptions that are well-written and easy-to-read.
 Incorporate related keywords that best describe the product or service shown in the image.

 Have a username that clearly states the name of your business, and insert a bright logo of the brand.

 Try to include relevant keywords in the username and the bio for better SEO.

 More importantly, link your pins to your website so that users can easily have access to your other products.
 You can also connect them to your profiles on other social media sites to build active backlinks for your website.

 When a user searches for something, Pinterest gathers up the most suitable results, just like Google.
 For that, Pinterest considers several parameters.

 The quality of the pin, quality of the domain, relevance, and the quality of the pinner are some of them.

-So, focus on these elements if you to increase the visibility of the profile and boost your business.
+So, focus on these elements if you want to increase the visibility of the profile and boost your business.

 4. Engage with fellow pinners

 Pinterest is an excellent platform for start-ups and budding entrepreneurs.

 Stats have proven that 97% of searches on Pinterest are unbranded, which means that its users are open to products and services from new businesses.

 Also, 6 out of 10 millennials are on the lookout for new products on Pinterest.

 So, isn’t that good enough for you to use Pinterest for business?

 And, it gives you a competitive edge and the perfect opportunity to get the word out there about your venture.

 However, this won’t be possible unless you engage with other Pinners on the platform.

 Reach out to people who are interested in the category of products/services that you provide and create strong interactions with them.